ankit08015/Class-Scheduler-using-Genetic-Algorithm/README.md

 The respository contains:

-1> Project source code in the src folder.
+1> Project source code in the project/src folder.

 2> A detailed report of this project and including basics about genetic algorithms in file named--> Project Report- Class Scheduler using GA.pdf